cyberhiker/compliance-docs/IR-Policy.md

 * [Company Name] employs automated mechanisms to assist in the tracking of security incidents and in the collection and analysis of incident information.

 ### 4.5 Incident Reporting
-* [Company Name] requires personnel to report suspected security incidents to the organizational incident response capability within [Assignment: organization-defined time period].
+* [Company Name] requires personnel to report suspected security incidents to the organizational incident response capability within [organization-defined time period].
 * [Company Name]report security incident information to United States Computer Emergency Readiness Team (US-CERT) and other federal agencies as required.

 ### 4.6 Incident Response Assistance